 How USAID’s Higher Education Programming Has Evolved

 Higher education (HE) programming has been a cornerstone of USAID’s development portfolio since its establishment in 1961.
-A recent retrospective prepared by interns in the Office of Education provides an in-depth look at the history of the Agency’s HE programming.
+A recent retrospective prepared by interns in the Center for Education provides an in-depth look at the history of the Agency’s HE programming.
 Higher Education: A Retrospective takes the reader through the Agency’s HE engagement decade by decade from the 1960s to 2000s.

 Want more history on USAID's engagement in higher education?Read this blog